 If you are unable to participate in our Women’s History Month programming, you can still contribute to our efforts by donating a book to the Frances S. Summersell Library!

-Celebrated in May, Asian Pacific Islander Desi American Heritage Month recognizes the history, experiences, and contributions of Asian, Pacific Islander, and Desi Americans.
+Celebrated in May, Asian Pacific Islander American Heritage Month recognizes the history, experiences, and contributions of Asian and Pacific Islander Americans.

 In 2020, the WGRC hosted a panel of Asian Pacific Islander Desi American students, staff, and faculty who spoke about their experiences growing up in their different communities and here on campus.